jacobbieker/goes-gpm-weather-forecasting/README.md

 although does worse than either individual input for the 0-6 hour forecasts.
 GOES imagery alone does better than IMERG GPM data alone on forecasting temperature at the surface, which makes sense as GOES is directly sensing the radiation coming from Earth, while IMERG is only looking at precipitation.
-On the other hand, IMERG does better than GOES alone for the wind components on the 6-42 hour horizons, which is probably partly because the IMERG data covers a larger physical area in each example than the GOES imagery and so can see where the precipication is moving further away from the target point, and so can estimate the wind better further into the future.
+On the other hand, IMERG does better than GOES alone for the wind components on the 6-42 hour horizons, which is probably partly because the IMERG data covers a larger physical area in each example than the GOES imagery and so can see where the precipitation is moving further away from the target point, and so can estimate the wind better further into the future.
 At the shorter lead times, GOES also beats IMERG for wind components, which might be because of the higher resolution of the GOES imagery, and so the model can see the at a higher resolution for the shorter lead times.
 As expected, the model trained with ERA5 reanalysis data performs the best, handily beating any models just using observations, and the ERA5 forecast model as well.